Saving money on

 Ditch the drab

 Be ruthless with your guest list.
 Don’t invite people you don’t like, friends’ partners who you’ve never met and specify ‘no children’.
-It may seem harsh, but you’ll save a fortune and parents will be able to enjoy themselves a lot more if their children aren’t causing mayhem or crying throughout the blessing.
+It may seem harsh, but you’ll save a fortune and parents will have a chance to let their hair down.

 Don’t waste money buying champagne for the toasts - it usually gets left on the table anyway.
 Nobody will notice if you buy a cheaper alternative, such as Asti or fizzy wine.
 You could even dare to be different and go with Buck’s Fizz.